-A recent study looked at how well pediatric physicians delivered empathetic statements during these care conferences and its influence on family-physician communication.
+A recent study looked at how well pediatric physicians delivered empathetic statements during these care conferences and their influence on family-physician communication.

 Past studies have found that physicians in the adult ICU setting do not commonly show empathy, and are often missing the opportunities to connect with families of the patient.

-To address this gap in literature, researchers in the United States performed a single-centre, cross-sectional qualitative study examining the characteristics of physician empathetic statements during care conferences in the paediatric ICU setting.
-Their results were published in JAMA Network Open.
+To address this gap in the literature, researchers in the United States performed a single-center, cross-sectional qualitative study examining the characteristics of physician empathetic statements during care conferences in the pediatric ICU setting.

-Care conference meetings were eligible if they included discussion of medical decisions that involved initiation, escalation or discontinuation of medical treatments or interventions.
+Care conference meetings were eligible if they included discussion of medical decisions that involved initiation, escalation, or discontinuation of medical treatments or interventions.

 The primary outcome was the qualitative analysis of the physician’s empathetic statements and the corresponding responses by the families during these meetings.

 Empathetic statements from physicians

-These empathetic statements were categorized into five types: naming the emotion, understanding the emotional response, respecting the family’s role in care, supporting the needs or decisions, and exploring the family’s feelings, concerns or hopes.
+These empathetic statements were categorized into five types: naming the emotion, understanding the emotional response, respecting the family’s role in care, supporting the needs or decisions, and exploring the family’s feelings, concerns, or hopes.

 Unburied empathetic statements were followed by a pause to give the family time to respond.

 Family responses to physicians

 A cognitive response meant the family followed up with a medical question or spoke about medical information, and no response occurred when the conversation ended after the empathetic statement, without any response from the family.

-Of the empathetic statements delivered by physicians, 61.5% were unburied statements compared to 38.5% that were buried, which were almost always followed by continued medical talk.
+Of the empathetic statements delivered by physicians, 61.5% were unburied statements compared to 38.5% that were buried, which were almost always followed by a continued medical talk.

 The study found that an alliance response was received from the family only 12.1% of the time when physicians gave a buried empathetic statement, versus an alliance response of 71.4% when physicians gave an unburied empathetic statement.

 Empathetic listening allows physicians to make better treatment recommendations

-Overall, the study found that paediatric physicians frequently respond with empathy, and in almost 50% of the time, this led to the progression of the conversation where physicians were able to learn of a family’s motivations, fears and/or hopes.
+Overall, the study found that pediatric physicians frequently respond with empathy, and almost 50% of the time, this led to the progression of the conversation where physicians were able to learn of a family’s motivations, fears, and/or hopes.

 It is important for physicians to use unburied empathetic statements to address emotional responses from families, and to avoid missing opportunities for empathy.